Anti-migrant party in front in Slovenia election - Journal du Cameroun

 On Sunday evening Sarec repeated his opposition to working with Jansa, saying: “We have said it so many times in public that we would not be trustworthy if we did.”

+Sarec had been criticised for his vague platform during the campaign but recently told AFP his party “has many things in common with (French President Emmanuel) Macron’s position, a sensible, centrist orientation”.

-Officials results so far show the centre-left Social Democrats were in third place on 10 percent followed by the SMC party of outgoing prime minister Miro Cerar on 9.5 percent and the left-wing Levica party with 9.0 percent.
+The centre-left Social Democrats have finished in third place on just under 10 percent followed by the SMC party of outgoing prime minister Miro Cerar on 9.7 percent and the left-wing Levica party with 9.2 percent.

-Early elections were called after Cerar in March threw in the towel after months of public-sector strikes and internal wrangling within his coalition, with the last straw coming when a supreme court verdict on a flagship infrastructure project went against the government.
+Early elections were called in March after Cerar threw in the towel following months of public-sector strikes and internal wrangling within his coalition, with the last straw coming when a supreme court verdict on a flagship infrastructure project went against the government.

+On Sunday Cerar told POP TV that the “results show that we (SMC) remain an important player on the political stage and we will continue fulfilling our roll with responsibility”.

-Some 1.7 million Slovenians were eligible to vote for 90 members of parliament.
+Just over 51 percent of the 1.7 million Slovenians eligible to vote turned out.

 – Fear of migrants –

+In this campaign he promised to tackle the thorny issues of healthcare reform and disputes with neighbour Croatia, as well as promising tax cuts.

-His combative personality, strident anti-immigration rhetoric and alliance with Orban dominated the closing stages of the campaign.
+But it was his combative personality, strident anti-immigration rhetoric and alliance with Orban that dominated the closing stages of the campaign.

 Like right-wing leaders elsewhere he has adopted a feisty presence on Twitter and has used it to defend his alliance with Orban.